Dev-LuizFrancois/SortingVisualized/README.md

 Developed by Luiz François.

-This application comopares four different types of well known sorting algorithms: BubbleSort, InsertionSort, SelectionSort and QuickSort.
-The objective is show, step by step, what the code is doing by simulating a random set of elements, each with its own value.
-The user can choose the desired algorithm and see, in real time, the process of position swapping that the code does in the background.
-Built with JavaScript, WEBGL and CSS.
+This application compares four different types of well-known sorting algorithms: BubbleSort, InsertionSort, SelectionSort, and QuickSort.
+The objective is to show, step by step, what the code is doing by simulating a random set of elements, each with its own value.
+The user can choose the desired algorithm and see, in real-time, the process of position swapping that the code does in the background.
+Built with JavaScript, WEBGL, and CSS.

 ---